Kamui6607/Len-Em/README.md

 <div align="center">
   <br />
   <p>
-    Made with ❤️ and 🧶 by the Len Em Team
+    Made with ❤️ and 🧶 by the Len&Em Team
   </p>
   <p>
     <a href="https://github.com/Kamui6607/Len-Em" target="_blank">